Diene Keita: Early life and education

 Keita was born on 19 August 1964 in Guinea.
 She holds a doctorate in law from Sorbonne University in Paris, where she graduated summa cum laude.
-She also holds a Diploma in Advanced Studies (DEA) in international economics and development law from Rene Descartes University; Paris, and master's degree in economic and social administration.
+She also holds a Diploma in Advanced Studies in international economics and development law from Rene Descartes University, Paris, and a master's degree in economic and social administration.

 Career

-United Nations Development Programme (UNDP)
+United Nations Development Programme

-Keita began her United Nations career in 1990 with the United Nations Development Programme (UNDP) in New York City as a Programme Officer, and from this point, held various successful programmatic leadership positions at the country level, serving as UNDP Deputy Representative and Acting Representative for several years.
-In 2006, she was UNDP Representative to the African Union and to the United Nations Economic Commission for Africa (UNECA), Ethiopia.
+Keita began her United Nations career in 1990 with the United Nations Development Programme in New York City as a Programme Officer, and from this point, held various successful programmatic leadership positions at the country level, serving as UNDP Deputy Representative and Acting Representative for several years.
+In 2006, she was UNDP Representative to the African Union and to the United Nations Economic Commission for Africa, Ethiopia.

 United Nations Population Fund

-Keita joined UNFPA in 2006 as Representative in Mauritania, and thereafter served in representative positions in Benin, as well as in the Democratic Republic of the Congo and Nigeria.
-During this time, Keita successfully led large and complex public health programmes, expanded strategic partnerships and mobilized critical resources to support delivery.
-While serving with UNFPA, Keita also acted as United Nations Resident Coordinator in Mauritania and Benin.
-She is recognised extensively on empowerment of women and youth, inclusive growth, demographic issues, sustainable human development, addressing sexual and reproductive health, and gender-based violence in humanitarian settings.
+Keita joined UNFPA in 2006 as a Representative in Mauritania, and thereafter served in representative positions in Benin, as well as in the Democratic Republic of the Congo and Nigeria.
+During this time, Keita successfully delivered UNFPA's programme, expanded strategic partnerships and mobilized critical resources to support delivery.
+While serving with UNFPA, Keita also acted as United Nations Resident Coordinator ad interim in Mauritania and Benin.
+She is recognised for her work on the empowerment of women and youth, demographic issues, addressing sexual and reproductive health, and gender-based violence in humanitarian settings.

-As a Representative in the two biggest UNFPA public health programmes globally; namely Democratic Republic of Congo (DRC) which has a complex humanitarian context, and Nigeria, which is the most populous country in Africa, she managed the biggest public health programmes in UNFPA while manoeuvring the very complex political, structural and geographical contexts.
-In these two countries, she led country programmes annually and provided strategic guidance and leadership on the planning, execution, monitoring, evaluation and reporting.